National Galleries of Scotland Art Competition for Schools Privacy Notice

 What personal data do we collect and what do we do with it?

-We collect the names, age categories and nurseries or schools of the competition entrants when artworks are submitted by the participating nursery or school.
-These details are used throughout the competition process including collating a list of winners, contacting winners through their school, creating winners’ certificates, exhibition text, and producing a range of promotional and celebratory material including a calendar containing a selection of winning artworks, postcards, poster, flyer.
+These details are used throughout the competition process including collating a list of winners, contacting winners through their school, nursery, parent or carer, creating winners’ certificates, exhibition text, and producing a range of promotional and celebratory material including a calendar containing a selection of winning artworks, postcards, poster, flyer.
 The entrant’s name is not used on all material produced.

 Legal Basis/ Condition for Processing